Updated March 17, 2023

 let’s have a look at the Searched CASE statement syntax with this example

 Assume that the requirement is to allocate bonuses to an employee based on his / her current salary range.
-If an employee falls into certain criteria AllocateBonus function should get called which takes employee_id and amount bonus as the parameters.
+If an employee falls into certain criteria, the AllocateBonus function should get called, which takes employee_id and amount bonus as the parameters.

 In the example above, we have defined different salary ranges and based on that AllocateBonus function will get called if the salary falls within the specified range.

 Note: In each iteration, one and only one statement will get executed even though multiple statements satisfy the criteria.
 When clauses are always evaluated in order from top to bottom.

 Since the WHEN clause is evaluated in a certain order, i.e. from top to bottom, it would be recommended to list down the clauses that are most likely to occur first or frequently.
 In addition to that of any WHEN clause is an expensive, i.e. expression that requires a lot of CPU memory, should be present at the last in order to minimize the chances of getting executed.